cavayangtao/lidar_clustering_bench/evaluation/README.md

 clustering_clean.py is used to clean the output results from adaptive clustering, euclidean clustering, and run clustering when the input point cloud misses "intensity" of "ring".

-time_clean.py is used to format the output result of runtime of depth clustering.
+time_clean.py is used to format the output results of runtime of depth clustering.

 iou_timestamp.py is used to calculate 3D IoU when the output results and the ground truth are matched by timestamp.